ZarakiMelo/stock_management_backend/README.md

 ## Description

+This repository contains the backend for a stock management application.
+It provides RESTful APIs for managing items in the inventory.

+To run the frontend of the application, please visit the [Stock Management Frontend repository](https://github.com/ZarakiMelo/stock_management_frontend).

-This backend is developed using Node.js with Nest.js as the framework, and MongoDB as the NoSQL database with Mongoose as the ORM.
+This backend is developed using Typescript and Node.js with Nest.js as the framework, and MongoDB as the NoSQL database with Mongoose as the ORM.

-This repository contains the backend of a stock management application.
-To run the frontend, please visit [frontend repository link]

 ## Installation